 The American Taxpayer Relief Act of 2012 was passed by the Congress on January 1, 2013, and was signed into law by President Barack Obama on Jan.
 2. This Act is a partial resolution to the United States fiscal cliff.
 The following is a list of major tax rate changes compared with previous years:

 The top marginal tax rate increased to 39.6% from 35% for high income individuals and families.
-The following is the tax brackets.
+The following is the tax brackets for 2014.

 |Single||Joint||Head of Household||Tax Rate|